Screen Time and Online Learning

 Comfortable (get comfortable):

-While using screens, make sure children take time to get their bodies and eyes comfortable.
-Place the screen at eye level and have them sit upright when possible, to help with good posture.
-Keep computers and tablets at arm’s length away (approximately 25 inches from their face) to relax their eyes.
-Because eyes have to work harder to focus on objects closer compared to farther away, by increasing the child’s distance from the screen, it will help them relax their eyes.
-And when possible, it is better to allow your child to watch TV from the couch instead of giving them a smartphone or tablet.
+Make sure the child is sitting in a comfortable position.
+Place the screen at eye level and have them sit upright to help with good posture.
+Keep the screen an arm’s length away (at least 25 inches from their face).
+Because eyes have to work harder to focus on objects closer compared to farther away, this distance will help relax the eyes.
+Also, when possible, it is better to watch TV shows or movies from the couch instead of using a smartphone or tablet.

-Often when children are engaged with screens, they blink less often, which can lead to eye dryness.
-If you notice your child is rubbing his/her eyes, his/her eyes are becoming red, or he/she complains of eye pain/strain after using screens, you should encourage him/her to blink more.
-If increased blinking does not fix the problem, you can try using over-the-counter lubricating eye drops, such as artificial tears (not Visine).
-You can also try using humidifiers, especially in the winter to decrease eye dryness.
+Often when children are using screens, they blink less, which can make their eyes dry.
+If the child’s eyes are red or they complain about eye pain or blurry vision, remind them to blink more.
+If blinking more does not fix the problem, you can also use over-the-counter lubricating eye drops (like artificial tears, not Visine) to help keep their eyes moist.
+You can also try using humidifiers, especially in the winter to help with eye dryness.

-Remember in addition to limiting screentime, children need exposure to sunlight and physical activity.
-Encourage at least 1-2 hours of outdoor time per day when weather permits to help children’s eyesight as well as keep them physically active and healthy.
-Research has shown that exposure to natural light can help decrease the risk of children from becoming more nearsighted or myopic.
+Remember in addition to limiting screen time, children need sunlight and physical activity.
+Encourage at least 1-2 hours of outdoor play each day which can keep their eyes and bodies healthy.
+Research has shown that sunlight can help reduce the chances of children becoming more nearsighted or myopic.

 No Nighttime screens: